 - Provide families with the support that they need

-The funds from Walk for Autism support projects in the UK and in Ireland.
+The funds from Cycle for Autism will support projects in the UK and in Ireland.

 Kate Silver - National Director for Autism Initiatives England

 “Our One Stop Shops, covering Edinburgh, West Lothian, Midlothian, East Lothian, Scottish Borders, Perth and Highland offer free services to almost 4,000 autistic adults.
-The widest range of support and advice is offered, including support with housing issues, benefits and mental health.
+The widest range of support and advice is offered, including assistance with housing issues, benefits and mental health.
 We also promote peer-to-peer support and offer opportunities to connect with other autistic people.
-Money raised from Walk for Autism has been extremely valuable in Scotland and helped us to continue providing these essential services.
-This was especially needed during Covid-times, where we have had to change the way we deliver many of our activities – from face-to-face to online platforms”.
+Money raised from fundraisers has been extremely valuable in Scotland and helped us to continue providing these essential services.
+This was especially needed during COVID-19, when we have had to change the way we deliver many of our activities – from face-to-face to online platforms”.

 Catherine Steedman - National Director for Autism Initiatives Scotland

-“Our services in South Wales support hundreds of autistic adults in a range of ways including supported living and community outreach, help to gain or retain employment, student support, and specialist benefits advice.
+“Our services in South Wales support hundreds of autistic adults in a range of ways including supported living and community outreach, plus help to gain or retain employment, student support, and specialist benefits advice.
 We work with people in their communities to be independent and empowered, ensuring that each individual has choice and control over their own service and lives.
-Money raised from Walk for Autism will help us to continue providing these vital services in Wales as well as to undertake new projects.
-I encourage as many of you as possible to sign up, show your support and help us to change lives one step at a time.
+Any money raised will help us to continue providing these vital services in Wales as well as to undertake new projects.
+I encourage as many of you as possible to sign up, show your support and help us to change lives one cycle ride at a time.
 Diolch Yn Fawr”

 Gareth Morgan - Autism Spectrum Connections Cymru

-“We have a long and proud history of supporting autistic people in NI and fundraised money from Walk for Autism plays an important role in enabling us to consistently deliver over and above what is needed for people we support and their families.
-Last year’s campaign was a great success despite the lockdowns but I am confident we can improve and show our support and resilience during these challenging times.
+“We have a long and proud history of supporting autistic people in NI and fundraised money always plays an important role in enabling us to consistently deliver over and above what is needed for people we help and their families.
+I am confident we can continue to show our support and resilience during these challenging times.
 Thanks for your support.”

 Eamonn Slevin - National Director for Autism Initiatives Northern Ireland

 “There is an exciting range of projects we are planning to launch in Ireland.
-Funds raised by Walk for Autism will help us to support people with autism in this region, particularly as a result of the current pandemic, connect with a world that can be lonely or fragmented.
-Please look out for our posts, like, share and get involved, thank you.”
+Funds raised will help us to support people with autism in this region, particularly as a result of the current pandemic, connecting them in a world that can be lonely or fragmented.
+Please look out for our posts, like, share and get involved.
+Thank you.”